IvetteMcDermott/SebsStoreToys/readme_docs/md_files/features.md

 ## **Messages**
 <br>
-This feature will be displayed for all the users, trigger by user's actions.
-It provides feedback to the users on result of them.
+This feature will be displayed for all the users, triggered by user's actions.
+It provides feedback to the users on the result of them.
 <br>
 ![](../readme_imgs/messages.png)
 <br>

 ## **Footer**
 <br>
-The features will be displayed according to the user actions, as marked in features page
+The features will be displayed for all the users as follow.

 <br>